robcollins55/Raspberry-Pi-4-OpenWrt-Router-Custombuild/README.md

 3. Enable the Pi 4 gigabit ethernet port as "Lan" on *eth0* for networking the devices on the local network.
 The intention being that this port is to be connected to your home switch/wifiAP device.
 4. Enable "plug and play" functionality for a USB3 ethernet adapter via preinstalled drivers for a range of adapters with typical various chipsets.
 The default setting for a plugged adapter has been configured as *eth1* so that one of the USB3 ports of the Pi 4 can be used to connect to the ethernet port of the ISP modem/gateway in your house to supply internet goodness to the Pi via this "Wan" connection.
 5. Provide as preinstalled common router system enhancements including:
     1. USB storage plug and play functionality.
-Plug in a USB drive and see luCI>system>mountpoints to see and edit how your drive gets connected.
+Plug in a USB drive and see LuCI>system>mountpoints to see and edit how your drive gets connected.
     2. Router statistics module for monitoring (by viewable graphs) the Pi 4 CPU temperature and other device loads.
-CPU Temperature graphing needs to be enabled by luCI>statistics>setup>generalplugins>Thermal.
+CPU Temperature graphing needs to be enabled by LuCI>statistics>setup>generalplugins>Thermal.
     3. Bash instead of the default OpenWrt Ash for SSH terminal access to the router (Ash does not keep a history of previous commands accessed through up-arrow key whereas Bash does do that so a no-brainer swap-out here)
-    4. SQM (aka Smart Queue Management) can be turned on in luCI>network>SQMQoS with desired preferences.
+    4. SQM (aka Smart Queue Management) can be turned on in LuCI>network>SQMQoS with desired preferences.
 Also see OpenWrt SQM docs [HERE](https://openwrt.org/docs/guide-user/network/traffic-shaping/sqm "HERE").
-    5. Network-wide ad-blocking with Adblock enabled by default luCI>Adblock.
+    5. Network-wide ad-blocking with Adblock enabled by default LuCI>Adblock.
 This module blanks out the majority of web advertising in networked browsers.
 This is very cool - I now get virtually no annoying advertising while browsing at home!
     6. [NAS](https://en.wikipedia.org/wiki/Network-attached_storage "NAS") network storage can be configured on the Pi router by plugging in a USB drive into a Pi 4 USB3 port.
-Samba sharing luCI module is enabled to achieve NAS functionality luCI>services>networkshares.
+Samba sharing LuCI module is enabled to achieve NAS functionality LuCI>services>networkshares.
-    7. WireGuard and Dynamic DNS luCI modules are enabled by default so that remote access to the Pi router and connected USB drives can be achieved.
+    7. WireGuard and Dynamic DNS LuCI modules are enabled by default so that remote access to the Pi router and connected USB drives can be achieved.

 # How-to
 ## System Minimum Requirements